 Section 1452 (g) and Section 1452 (k) of the SDWA authorizes set-asides to enable states to implement the requirements of the SDWA.
 The set-asides are based on a percentage of the capitalization grant as specified in the SDWA.
-DEQ will reserve the following amounts in the FFY 2022 capitalization grant for set-asides as follows: four (4) percent for Administration; two (2) percent for Small System Technical Assistance; ten (10) percent for Program Management; fifteen (15) percent for Local Assistance and other State Programs.
-The fifteen (15) percent for Local Assistance and other State Programs will be broken into ten (10) percent for Capacity Development Program and five (5) percent for the following uses: Water Loss Audit and Leak Detection Program; Cryptosporidium special monitoring capabilities; and harmful algae bloom (HAB) special monitoring capabilities.
-DWSRF program continues to work with the State Environmental Laboratory Services (SELS) Division to further its special monitoring capabilities for Cryptosporidium and HAB.
-DEQ will provide work plans for each set-aside to EPA describing how the specified FFY 2022 capitalization grant funds are to be expended during SFY 2023.
+DEQ will reserve the following amounts in the FFY 2023 capitalization grant for set-asides as follows: four (4) percent for Administration; two (2) percent for Small System Technical Assistance; ten (10) percent for Program Management; fifteen (15) percent for Local Assistance and other State Programs will be broken into ten (10) percent for Capacity Development Program and five (5) percent for the following uses: Rate Studies and Other Technical Assistance; and PWS Small System Technical Sampling Assistance.
+DEQ will provide work plans for each set-aside to EPA describing how the specified FFY 2023 capitalization grant funds are to be expended during SFY 2024.
+Table 2 shows DWSRF Set-aside activities for SFY 2024.